bocadilloproject/bocadillo/CONTRIBUTING.md

 #### Generating the API Reference

-Bocadillo uses [Pydoc-Markdown] to generate the API reference in Markdown format from Python docstring.
-The generated `.md` file are then wired up in the `config.js` file.
+Bocadillo uses [Pydoc-Markdown] to generate the API reference in Markdown format from Python docstrings.
+The generated `.md` files are then wired up in the `config.js` file.

-In order to view the changes you've made to Python dosctrings in the docs site, you'll need to regenerate the API reference:
+In order to view the changes you've made to Python dosctrings in the docs site, or after your first install, you'll need to regenerate the API reference:

 ```bash
 pymdoc generate
 ```

-The `docs/api` will be hot-reloaded and the docs site will display the updated API Reference docs.
+The docs site will reload and display the updated API Reference docs.

-See `pymdoc.yml` for the configuration details and [Pydoc-Markdown] documentation for usage reference.
+See [`pydocmd.yml`](./pydocmd.yml) for the configuration details and the [Pydoc-Markdown] documentation for usage reference.

 #### Debugging the docs site